braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 ##### Initialize SDK from BrazeManager.swift

 Add the `didFinishLaunching...` method from the `AppDelegate.swift` file sans return value in your `BrazeManager.swift` file.
-By creating a similar method in the `BrazeManager.swift` file, there will not be an `import Appboy-iOS-SDK` statement in your `AppDelegate.swift` file.
+By creating a similar method in the `BrazeManager.swift` file, there will not be an `import AppboyUI` statement in your `AppDelegate.swift` file.

 Next, initialize the SDK using your newly declared `apiKey` and `appboyOptions` variables; this should be done in the main thread.